Prompt Engineering · OrevateAI

 However, over time, this notepad can get messy.
 Old, outdated information can accumulate, leading to several issues:

 • Storage Issues: Cached data can take up a surprising amount of storage space, especially if you use apps that download a lot of content.
+Reports indicate that cache can account for several gigabytes on heavily used devices.

 • Website Errors: Sometimes, outdated cached data can cause websites to display incorrectly or prevent them from loading properly.
+This can be particularly frustrating when trying to access essential services or information.

 • App Glitches: Similar to websites, apps can experience glitches if their cache becomes corrupted.
+This might manifest as crashes, freezes, or unexpected behavior.

 Regularly clearing the cache helps ensure your iPad is running on fresh data, resolving these common problems and keeping your device performing optimally.
 It’s a fundamental part of digital housekeeping.